rolandosorbelli/CV/README.md

 **willing to learn**

-- As I said already I am everyday ready to learn new things.
+- I am a person who loves learning new things every day.
 I have always loved studying and even though sometimes I reach the point that my brain doesn't want anything else, I still don't give up.
 I love reading books and blogs, they always bring new knowledge!

 **stress management**

-- That's one of my best quality I guess: I succeed in managing the strees almost everytime, or at least I try to!
-I have worked in busy places, especially in London and this gave me the chance to learn how to deal with stress, especially in one of those restaurants, Dishoom, with 2 hours queue outside and hungry people raising their hands because they are ready to order.
+- That's one of my best quality: I succeed in managing the stress almost everytime, or at least I try to!
+I have worked in busy places, especially in London and this gave me the chance to learn how to deal with stress.
+An example is Dishoom, a busy restaurant with 2 hours queue outside every day full of very hungry people.

 ## Education ~